extism/ruby-sdk/README.md

 # Extism Ruby Host SDK

-This repo houses the ruby gem for integrating with the [Extism](https://extism.org/) runtime.
-Install this library into your host ruby applications to run Extism plug-ins.
+This repo contains the ruby gem for integrating with the [Extism](https://extism.org/) runtime.
+Install this library into your host ruby application to run Extism plug-ins.

+> **Note**: If you're unsure what Extism is or what an SDK is see our homepage: [https://extism.org](https://extism.org).

 > **Note**: This repo is 1.0 alpha version of the Ruby SDK and is a work in progress.
 We'd love any feedback you have on it, but consider using the supported ruby SDK in [extism/extism](https://github.com/extism/extism/tree/main/ruby) until we hit 1.0.

 ## Installation

-### Install the Extism Runtime
+### Install the Extism Runtime Dependency

-You first need to install the Extism Runtime which is a native shared object that this library uses to load and run the Wasm code.
-You can [download the shared library directly from a release](https://github.com/extism/extism/releases) or use the [Extism CLI](https://github.com/extism/cli) to install it:
+For this library, you first need to install the Extism Runtime.
+You can [download the shared object directly from a release](https://github.com/extism/extism/releases) or use the [Extism CLI](https://github.com/extism/cli) to install it:

 ```bash
 sudo extism lib install latest